UnbeatableBann/Deep-Research-Agent/README.md

 ## 🏗️ Architecture Overview

 Below is the high-level architecture of the **Advanced Research Agent**, showing how the Planning, Research, Fact-Checking, and Answer Drafting agents interact in a multi-stage pipeline:
+In architecture, we have used OpenAI, but in code, we have used Gemini.
 ![Advanced Research Agent Architecture](https://i.imgur.com/STSC73k.png)

 ---